How to Choose the Best CPA Network in 2026

 What is the biggest mistake affiliates make when selecting a network?

 Chasing surface metrics — high payouts, aggressive claims or rapid approval — without analyzing infrastructure stability.
-Broken tracking, inconsistent validation and unclear compliance rules typically cause more losses than low payouts.

 Is compliance really that important in 2026?